wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/3-confirm-tenant-attach-prerequisites.md

 ### Verify your global administrator account

-Your tenant account must be signed in as *Global Administrator* to apply tenant attach.
+Your *Global Administrator* account must be supplied during the tenant attach configuration process.
 The *Global Administrator* is the person who signed up for the tenant.
 The *Global Administrator* has the permissions to do the following:
 - Manage access to all administrative features for the tenant, as well as the related services that use Azure Active Directory.
 - Assign administrator roles to others.
 - Reset the password for any user and all other administrators.